-On January 12, 2022, the Company entered into a definitive agreement to purchase the Pitarrilla project in Durango State, Mexico by acquiring all of the issued and outstanding shares of SSR Durango, S.A. de C.V. from SSR Mining Inc. ("SSR Mining") and Silver Standard Ventures Inc. for total consideration of U.S.\$70 million and grant of a 1.25% NSR royalty (the "Pitarrilla Acquisition").
-Closing is expected to occur in the first half of 2022 and is subject to Toronto Stock Exchange ("TSX") and New York Stock Exchange ("NYSE") approvals and receipt of Mexican Federal Economic Competition Commission approval, as well as customary closing conditions for a transaction of this kind.
+On January 12, 2022, the Company entered into a definitive agreement to purchase the Pitarrilla project, a large undeveloped silver, lead, and zinc project, located in Durango State, Mexico, by acquiring all of the issued and outstanding shares of SSR Durango, S.A. de C.V. from SSR Mining Inc. ("SSR Mining") for total consideration of \$70 million (consisting of \$35 million in Company's shares and a further \$35 million in cash or in the Company's shares at the election of SSR Mining and as agreed to by the Company) and a 1.25% net smelter returns ("NSR") royalty.
+SSR Mining retains a 1.25% NSR royalty in Pitarrilla.
+Endeavour has matching rights to purchase the NSR royalty in the event SSR Mining proposes to sell it.
+The acquisition was completed on July 6, 2022.